Hampton Court Flower Show & Cotswolds Garden Tour

 Sunday 30th July

 Today we go to Highclere Castle, now known by many as ‘Downton Abbey’.
 The castle sits in a 5,000 acre estate in the county of Hampshire.
 The castle is now the home of The 8th Earl and Countess of Caernarvon.
 The park is designed by Capability Brown and there is much to interest everyone here including the Egyptian Exhibition and the ‘Real Downton Abbey Story’ of The 5th Countess, Almina who set up the hospital for wounded soldiers during the First World War.

 Monday 1st July

-We will leave Winchcombe to travel to Hampton Court Palace, visiting RHS Wisley on our way.
+We will leave Winchcombe to travel to our hotel, visiting RHS Wisley on our way.
 Wisley is the showpiece garden of The Royal Horticultural Society.
 There is much here to interest the serious horticulturist and ‘hobby’ gardener alike.
 There are plant collections, a stunning rockery garden and many innovative ideas on show here.

 Tuesday 2nd July

 Sissinghurst, the garden of Vita Sackville West, surrounds a 16th Century tower.
 Vita was greatly influenced by the Arts and Crafts movement and the prolific garden designer, Gertrude Jekyll.
 The white garden here has become famours for its style of planting.

 Hever Castle has 700 years of history and award winning gardens for you to enjoy.
 It was once the childhood home of Ann Boleyn.
 The Tudor period of English history will captivate you as you wander through the gardens along ancient pathways.

 Thursday 4th July